CTF-handbooks/map-tester-handbook/HANDBOOK.md

 ## Structure of the CTF Maps Repository

-### 1. Where do I find the CTF maps and those that require testing?
+### 1. Where can I find the CTF maps and those that require testing?

 All the [maps on CTF](https://github.com/mt-CTF/maps) are stored in a repository on [GitHub](https://en.wikipedia.org/wiki/GitHub), the website via which you may be reading this.
 As a map tester, you will be reviewing maps that are "Pull Requests".
 Read along to learn more about them in case you're not familiar with Git and GitHub.